 Surgery School

 Overall, Surgery School is an engaging and thought-provoking series that offers viewers a unique look into one of the most challenging career paths in medicine.
 It provides an honest reflection of the realities of surgical training, including the highs and lows, and ultimately highlights the incredible dedication and skill required to become a successful surgeon.

-Surgery School is a series that is currently running and has 1 seasons (3 episodes).
-The series first aired on September 5, 2010.
+Surgery School is a series that ran for 1 seasons (3 episodes) between September 5, 2010 and on Tiger Aspect Productions

+Surgery School